 Who pays your commission?

 The bank does.
 You will pay zero out of pocket in a California short sale.
 There's nothing up front to pay, and nothing required at closing, period.
 In a short sale, if you are in a true financial hardship, your lender pays all traditional sellers' closing costs.
-In addition, as part of the new Government HAFA program, you can even get $3,000 back for completing a short sale.
+In addition, in order to cut their losses, lenders will often give relocation incentives of up to $30,000 to home owners in hardship in order to complete a short sale.

 How much work does this take?

 For you?
 Not much!
 We will ask you to gather certain financial information and forms, many of which are used to prove your hardship.
-From there, our agents will handle the negotiations and details with your bank directly, as well as the process involved in selling your house here in California.
+From there, our agents will handle the negotiations and details with your bank directly, as well as the process involved in selling your house.

 If I am going through foreclosure, is a short sale even an option?

-Why is it to my advantage to do a California short sale on my home?
+Why is it to my advantage to do a short sale on my home?

 A foreclosure will hurt your credit much more than a short sale will for several reasons.
 One, although some banks report a short sale, some do not.
 Short sales are typically reported as a "settled in full" or "paid as negotiated".
 Second, when you do a foreclosure or a "deed in lieu of foreclosure" it is typically five years to qualify for a loan again, where it is typically only two years with a short sale.
 Third, in the event of a foreclosure or deed in lieu of foreclosure, your lender can come after you for a judgment in the amount you owe in most cases.
-And fourth, through the HAFA Program you can receive $3,000 cash back for completing a short sale.
+And fourth, there are often financial incentives from the lender in order to complete a short sale.

 Until the short sale is completed, can I continue to live in my home?